 CBD Oil for Pets or Humans?

-There are so many CBD oil companies on the market, and most of them have a pet line, which is more expensive than human products.
-I don't care if the CBD oil is for pets or humans; what I'm more interested in is the quality and effectiveness of the oil.
+So many CBD oil companies are on the market, and most of them have a pet line, which is more expensive than human products.
+I don't care if a CBD oil product is for pets or humans; I'm more interested in its quality and effectiveness.

-In my research, I learned that pets have more receptors than humans, so CBD oil is effective in smaller amounts, which is why we see mostly 200 mg and 300 mg options.
+In my research, I learned that pets have more receptors than humans, so CBD oil is effective in smaller amounts, so we see mostly 200 mg and 300 mg options.

 That being said, I've tried 1000 mg for my dogs too.
 As I understand, this is usually for bigger dogs or dogs with serious issues when the lower milligrams just don't cut it.